alancameronwills/localmap/README.md

 Intended for recording people's stories about places on the map.

 ## Backlog
-1. Tags filter the index as well as the map
+8. "Highlight new items" button for anyone.
 2. Sub-places / clusters.
 Expand a place and it reveals its contents on map and index.
 3. Google map base as an option.
 Still need to be able to switch to OS map.
-4. Add StreetView as an option.
+4. Add StreetView.
 Open it at a point, add it to pics.
-5. Separate for different projects: Notification emails
+5. Notification emails separate for different projects
 17. Automatically open Show Me How on first use.